-- the Directors' use of the going concern basis of accounting in the preparation of the country-by-country information is not appropriate; or - the Directors have not disclosed in the country-by-country information any identified material uncertainties that may cast significant doubt about the Society's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the country-by-country information is authorised for issue.
+- the directors' use of the going concern basis of accounting in the preparation of the country-by-country information is not appropriate; or - the directors have not disclosed in the country-by-country information any identified material uncertainties that may cast significant doubt about the company's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the country-by-country information is authorised for issue.

-However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the Society's ability to continue as a going concern.
+However, because not all future events or conditions can be predicted, this statement is not a guarantee as to the company's ability to continue as a going concern.
+For example, the terms of the United Kingdom's withdrawal from the European Union are not clear, and it is difficult to evaluate all of the potential implications on the Society's trade, customers, suppliers and the wider economy.